nevermind1727/student-helper/README.md

 However, I will work on improving the project, adding new features and fixing bugs.
 <br>
 ### Basic Plan for Project Improvement:
-  * Add OAuth 2.0 social login with Google, Facebook, LinkedIn.
+  * Add OAuth 2.0 social login with Facebook, LinkedIn.
 I tried to implement this functionality in Nest JS using Passport, everything worked fine locally, but production started to have problems, so I had to refuse it.
 I will implement this functionality with react-oauth package.
   * Add more services.
 I'm going to add some services like English to other languages, Translator difficult text into simpler concepts, Generate an outline for a research topic etc.
   * Add functionality to save results.
 Create profiles for each user, where they can check their history of using services, and grab results of each.
   * Redeploy an application to AWS or Google Clouds.
 Deploy it on more complex service, because backend part of an application deployed to railways only for deomnstrational purposes.